teambit/docs/docs/docs/rendering-docs.md

 import docsBundlingImg from './docs_bundling.png';
 import docsPreviewImg from './docs_preview.png';

-The Docs aspect uses Preview to register its doc file and templates for bundling and for rendering in the workspace UI/Scope UI.
+The Docs aspect uses the Preview aspect to register its docs file and templates for bundling and for rendering in the browser.

 ## Bundling (Main runtime)

 1. The docs template is registered by the Envs via the `getDocsTemplate()` service handler.
-2. The Docs Aspect then registers the template returned from the Env, as well as the env's component docs files to the Preview aspect.
+2. The Docs Aspect then registers the template returned from the Env, as well as the env's component docs files, to the Preview aspect.

 ```ts title="docs.main.runtime.ts"
 // ...